Tuesday, September 01, 2015

 Aesthetics

-The visuals are pretty and cartoony in style: the backgrounds are incredibly well-drawn and each dino sprite is absolutely gorgeous.
-In fact, it's the characters that I love the most because they are so funny and feature their own unique personality and silly expressions - especially when knocked unconscious.
-I almost feel nasty clubbing them.
+The visuals are pretty and cartoony: the backgrounds are well-drawn, and each dino sprite is absolutely gorgeous.
+It's the characters that I love the most because they are funny and feature their own personality and silly expressions - especially when knocked unconscious.
+I almost feel bad clubbing them.
 Almost.

-Music can be played throughout the game and reminds me of Where Time Stood Still.
-It's got that lovely chip feel with a style that completely complements the gameplay.
-Very nice and never overwhelming but, if you so desire, you can play without music.
-Pressing F2/F3 alternates between music and sound effects but music wins for me.
+Music can be played throughout and reminds me of Where Time Stood Still.
+It's got that lovely chip feel with a style that complements the gameplay.
+Very nice and never overwhelming, but if you so desire, you can play without music.
+Pressing F2/F3 alternates between music and sound effects, but music wins for me.

-It looks and sounds great so what's my opinion?
-You better carry on scrolling to read that...
+It looks and sounds great, so what's my opinion?
+You'd better carry on scrolling to read that...

 A platformer without ... platforms?
 Avoid the fish, always good advice!